 Pinterest bears a broad set of diverse home plans and interior décor.
 When designing the home of your dreams, you’ll need to sort through a variety of flooring samples and paint options.
 As an added benefit of this social media platform, you can create boards that fit your design preferences.
-Unlike physical inspiration boards, you can carry these photo inspirations on-the-go as you shop at home improvement stores and paint suppliers.
+Unlike physical inspiration boards, you can carry these photo inspirations on the go as you shop at home improvement stores and paint suppliers.

 Houzz is an exceptional platform to consult with top-tier designers, builders, architects, and engineers.
-Despite the buzz of the latest-and-greatest trends in home design, stand firm in your design preferences, and advocate for your taste.
-Refer to these designers and architects as guides, rather than authority figures.
+Despite the buzz of the latest and greatest trends in home design, stand firm in your design preferences, and advocate for your taste.
+Refer to these designers and architects as guides rather than authority figures.

 Find the right builder

-The quality of your home building team will undoubtedly impact the building process.
+The quality of your home-building team will undoubtedly impact the building process.
 Similar to other real estate ventures, seek a professional to walk you through the basics.

 Note that as the construction process continues, you’ll need to recruit other experts along the way.
-These include an interior designer, landscape architect, and an electrical and plumbing expert.
+These include an interior designer, a landscape architect, and an electrical and plumbing expert.

 Remember, professionalism and expertise are crucial factors to consider when building a team.
 Referrals and reviews from friends will point out the most reliable electricians and plumbers in your area.
-You could also check on Houzz or your local home building association for recommendations.
+You could also check on Houzz or your local home-building association for recommendations.

 Get involved in the process

 Building your dream family home doesn’t end at finding the right team.
 You, too, are part of the team and must remain involved throughout the project.